Affiliated Faculty

 Ivan Weiss

 Ivan Weiss is an educator and documentary filmmaker based in North Carolina.
-He has taught in the Journalism Program at Wake Forest University since January 2017.
+He is Director of the Journalism Program at Wake Forest University.
 As a filmmaker, his work has explored a variety of subjects, including experimental music, baseball, desegregation, the plight of wounded military veterans, and more.

 Tess Wise, Ph.D.